• Wave icon Trip Type: Coastal

 Joining the boat

-• You will join the boat in Antigua.
+• You will join the boat in Antigua

-• It is scheduled to be in Jolly Harbour.
+• It is scheduled to be in Jolly Harbour

-• The trip starts at 9:00 AM on February 18 2025, so you will need to be in Antigua by February 17, 2025.
+• The trip starts at 9:00 AM on March 02 2026, so you will need to be in Antigua by March 01, 2026.

 • You have two options for accommodation on the night before the start date:

-• Stay in a hotel or AirBnB in Antigua.
+• Stay in a hotel or AirBnB.

 • Alternatively, you can stay onboard the boat from 6:00 PM on a bed & breakfast basis.
 Select this option during your booking process.